enyabuti/enyabuti/README.md

 I am seeking opportunities as a Data Engineer where I can contribute to data-driven solutions and grow in a collaborative environment.
 I am particularly interested in cloud technologies, real-time data processing, and AI-driven automation.
 My goal is to bridge the gap between software development and data engineering, creating efficient and scalable systems that drive business insights.

-🎓 Education: Bachelor’s in Computer Science (Class of 2023) 💡 Interests: Data Engineering, Cloud Computing (AWS), ETL Pipelines, AI & Automation 🔍 Currently Seeking: Data Engineering roles
+🎓 Education: Bachelor’s in Computer Science (Class of 2023)

+💡 Interests: Software Engineering, Data Engineering, Cloud Computing (AWS), ETL Pipelines, AI & Automation

+🔍 Currently Seeking: Software Engineering and Data Engineering roles

 ## 🛠️ Technical Experience
 I have minimal experience with Python, SQL, AWS, and ETL Pipelines, but I am actively learning and working on projects to strengthen my skills.